Overview

 Creating Annotations

-Once the PDF Annotation is created, instructors and student can add new annotations as well as respond to the annotations of others.
+Once the Social Reading activity is created, instructors and students can add new annotations as well as respond to the annotations of others.

 Section 1: Navigation and Filtering Options